 Obviously not one for easing into things, that guy.
 I was sitting near the back and I remember thinking, “WHAT???
 Are you kidding me with this?
 I am not a racist.
-My boyfriend in high school was totally Korean.
+My high school boyfriend was totally Korean.
 How could I be a racist if I dated someone who wasn’t white?
 No way.”

 Most of us, when considering whether or not we are racist, look to that first definition.
 Racist?
 Not a chance!
 We have never treated someone poorly or, heaven forbid, resorted to violence against someone because of their race.
 We wouldn’t dream of it.
-Taking stock of that first definition leaves most of us feeling like our conscience is clear and ready to defy anyone who would challenge us on it, like I did in Pasadena more than a decade ago.
+We’re actually color-blind!
+We think we don’t even see race.
+So taking stock of that first definition leaves most of us feeling like our conscience is clear and ready to defy anyone who would challenge us on it, like I did in Pasadena all those years ago.

 But how about the second half of the definition?
 The belief that some races of people are better than others.
 This is where the line starts to get a little fuzzy.
 Our first response might still be, “Me?
 No way!
-I don’t think that way!”
+I don’t think that!”
 But upon closer examination we see another story playing out.

 Or the findings of scientist, Eric Hehman, that President Obama’s blackness has an inverse effect on his perceived level of “Americanness.”

 This, here, is the critical juncture.
 This is the point at which we either keep shouting “not me! not me! not me!” or we admit that even though we may not fully understand it, we are a part of this.
 We are the dominant race in a country whose kids are choosing white dolls over black ones; whose preschoolers make the black kids play the part of the “bad guys” on the playground; whose black citizens are imprisoned for drug possession at a wildly disproportionate rate compared to their white counterparts; whose white students routinely outnumber Latino and Black students in the gifted programs in our schools despite the fact that science shows giftedness to occur at exactly the same rate across all racial groups.

 That is where I found myself about a year after that night in Pasadena; scratching my head and saying, “huh, there might be something more to this than I realized.”
 But I had to stop fighting first.
 I had to settle down and stop defending myself so ardently.
 Only then was I was able to begin the hard work of digging down through those deeper, more painful, layers of my own prejudices and (gasp!) racism.